 Meanwhile, back at the ranch, Nimoy tells of how Butch and Sundance led a life of crime in South America, before the story came out that they were killed in a gunfight in Bolivia in 1909.
 The Pinkertons closed the file.

 Ten minutes into the episode, and with an emphatic ‘but’, Nimoy switches tracks from factual reportage to strange tales.
 Will this derail the train of this episode?
+And if it does get derailed, will someone rob it?
 Let’s find out.

 Anyway, Nimoy says that In Search Of… researchers have found info casting doubt on the official story.
 He wonders aloud if the deaths in Bolivia were a hoax.
 Cut to a jalopy in a desert.
 We’re told that a familiar figure drove into town – was it… Butch Cassidy?
 ‘Many believe’ that it was.

 But unlike a lot of this show’s invocations of ‘many people’, we actually talk to some of those ‘many people’.
 The Sheriff of the town of Baggs says his grandfather spoke to Cassidy in 1924, saying that the outlaw returned to town for a couple of days.
 The cowboy in the saloon says that Cassidy visited some of his old hangouts before leaving again.
 Slow camera shot through an abandoned house.
 Sad honky-tonk music plays as Nimoy goes through the list of dead Cassidy associates.